KUVE-DT

-KUVE-DT (channel 46) is a television station licensed to Green Valley, Arizona, United States, broadcasting the Spanish-language Univision network to the Tucson area.
+KUVE-DT (channel 46) is a television station licensed to Green Valley, Arizona, United States, serving as the Tucson market's outlet for the Spanish-language network Univision.
 It is owned and operated by TelevisaUnivision alongside Douglas-licensed UniMás outlet KFTU-DT (channel 3).
-Both stations share studios on Forbes Boulevard in Tucson, while KUVE-DT's transmitter is located atop Mount Bigelow.
+The two stations share studios on Forbes Boulevard in Tucson; KUVE-DT's transmitter is located atop Mount Bigelow.

 KUVE operates a low-power Class A translator station: KUVE-CD (channel 42), licensed to Tucson.
 This station's transmitter is located atop the Tucson Mountains, serving the northwest parts of the metropolitan area shielded from the primary station by Mount Lemmon.
 KUVE-DT is also rebroadcast on the second digital subchannel of KFTU-DT, whose transmitter is located on Juniper Flats Road northwest of Bisbee.
 Likewise, KFTU is rebroadcast on KUVE's second digital subchannel.

 Although identifying as a separate station in its own right, KUVE is considered a semi-satellite of KTVW-DT (channel 33) in Phoenix.
 It airs separate commercials and legal identifications but otherwise simulcasts all of KTVW's Univision programming and statewide newscasts produced in Phoenix.
 There is also a three-hour overnight segment of locally produced English-language programming on KUVE on Monday mornings, to comply with KUVE-CD's Class A license.